Dubosej1/blackjack-trivia/docs/terms.md

 - BASE BET: The bet PLAYER makes on whether they can win the upcoming round of Blackjack.

+- BUST: When a hand goes over 21 total pts.

+- CREDIT: See TRIVIA CREDIT.

 - DEALER: A CPU controlled player that you are playing against.
 DEALER deals the cards to itself and PLAYER throughout the game.

 - DOUBLE DOWN: An action only PLAYER can make.
 Their Base Bet gets doubled and they are dealt only 1 more additional card.
 Afterwards, the hand has to Stand.